bcgov/NotifyBC/docs/docs/api/subscription.md

 This API is intended to be only used by admin web console to modify a subscription without triggering any confirmation or acknowledgement notification.

+- permissions required, one of
+  - super admin
+  - admin
+- permissions required, one of
+  - super admin
+  - admin
+  - authenticated user
 - inputs
   - subscription id
     - parameter name: id